draperlaboratory/VIBES/README.md

     git clone https://github.com/draperlaboratory/VIBES.git
     cd VIBES

-## Install the remaining dependencies
+## Install dependencies with a script

 If you have bash on Ubuntu, you can run a script to install the remaining dependencies.
 This script will not overwrite any previous installations, so